Exporting tilapia to Europe

 Despite the fact that in the EU sustainability or organic certification is, in general, still seen as a niche market requirement, the introduction and growth of ASC tilapia is considered as the main development in the past decade.
 Sustainability certification has become a buyer requirement for several large retail and food service companies in a growing number of European countries (e.g. Germany).
 ASC is the most important certification scheme for aquaculture and has a separate standard for tilapia, which is in use since 2012.

-For more general information about market segments and channels, take a look at Market Channels and Segments for seafood products in Europe, which is available at the CBI market information platform.
 This section provides detailed information about the various marketing channels through which tilapia is marketed in Europe.